Siraya people

-Taivoan and Makatao used to be considered two communities of the Siraya but are now classified as independent indigenous peoples, based on the latest linguistic discoveries, cultural features, and the indigenous people's self-identification.
+Taivoan and Makatao used to be considered Sirayan communities but are now classified as independent peoples based on the latest linguistic discoveries, cultural features, and self-identification.

 Modern history

 After the port in the Siraya area of Taiwan was annexed in 1683 by Qing Dynasty China, a process of gradual acculturation led to the Siraya language falling out of use.
 Its last recorded regular use was in 1908, after Taiwan was under Japanese rule.
-The mother tongue of most Siraya families became Hokkien Chinese, with Japanese and Mandarin Chinese learned in schools as the government-mandated lingua franca.
+The mother tongue of most Siraya families became Taiwanese, a variety of Hokkien, with Japanese and Mandarin Chinese learned in schools as the government-mandated lingua franca.

 The Siraya maintained many aspects of their culture despite this.
 A number of families in the Tso-chen, Kou-pei and Chiou-chen-lin of Sinhua Township in particular still identify themselves as Siraya.
 The family name Wan (萬), often encountered in the region, is a Chinese transliteration of Talavan, a common Siraya surname.
 A Siraya Culture Association (台南縣平埔族西拉雅文化協會) was established in 1999.
 In 2002 the reconstructed Siraya language (see below) began to be taught in schools and used in new literature.
 In 2005 the Tainan County (now part of Tainan City) government established a Siraya Aboriginal Affairs Committee (台南縣西拉雅原住民族事務委員會) and subsidised a glossary, released in 2008, containing entries for over 4,000 Sirayan words.

 Efforts have been under way by the Siraya and related plains aboriginal peoples to gain official recognition from Taiwan's national government.
 In 2010 the Siraya enlisted the aid of the United Nations.
 Siraya and Taiwan government representatives have noted a flaw in the language of the law: the Chinese term employed for indigenous peoples literally means "mountain people."
 A literal reading of the law excludes coastal groups from recognition automatically.
 Government officials have proposed changing the law to ensure accuracy and inclusion of all indigenous groups.